Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 3. Ritual & Procession

-• Baraat: Confirm horse/vintage car, route, decibel limits, and a mobile hydration station.
+• Baraat: Confirm horse or vintage car, route, decibel limits, and a mobile hydration station.
 Coastal promenades often need permits book early.

 • Pheras comfort: Provide cold towels, fans, parasols, and a water station near the mandap.